Congregation Beth Yeshurun (Houston)

-Congregation Beth Yeshurun is a Conservative synagogue in Houston, Texas.
+Congregation Beth Yeshurun is a Conservative synagogue at 4525 Beechnut Street, Houston.
+It is the largest Conservative synagogue in the United States.

 Founded in 1891 as Adath Yeshurun, it merged in Congregation Beth El in 1946, taking its current name.
 In 2002 Beth Yeshurun absorbed the membership of Shearith Israel of nearby Wharton, Texas.

 It includes the Beth Yeshurun Day School (BYDS).

 History

 Beth Yeshurun was formed as a merger of the Adath Yeshurun and Beth El congregations.

 Adath Yeshurun

-Congregation Adath Yeshurun was founded in 1887 as an Orthodox alternative to Temple Beth Israel (Houston, Texas) which in 1874 had moved from Orthodox to Reform.
+Congregation Adath Yeshurun was founded in 1887 as an Orthodox alternative to Temple Beth Israel which in 1874 had moved from Orthodox to Reform.
 It was a Russian-Polish congregation.
 After a period during which the congregation met for prayers in private homes, a wood-framed, former church was purchased at the corner of Walker Ave. and Jackson street.
 Adath Yeshurun merged into Congregation Adath Yeshurun in 1891.
-Growth of the congregation, especially an influx of members who moved to Houston at the turn of the twentieth century; the congregation dedicated a large, new synagogue at the corner of Preston and Hamilton in 1908.
+Growth of the congregation, especially an influx of members who moved to Houston at the turn of the twentieth century; the congregation dedicated a large, new synagogue at the corner of Preston Avenue and Hamilton Street in 1908.